BYRIO/krita-webdoc-zh/user_manual/getting_started/basic_concepts.rst

 Just like Red, Green and Blue, the computer can also store how transparent a pixel is.
 This is important for **compositing** as mentioned before.
 After all, there's no point in having multiple layers if you can't have transparency.

 Transparency is stored in the same way as colors, meaning that it's also a channel.
 We usually call this channel the **alpha channel** or **alpha** for short.
-The reason behind this is because the letter 'α' is used to represent it in programming.
+The reason behind this is that the letter 'α' is used to represent it in programming.

 Some older programs don't always have transparency by default.
 Krita is the opposite: it doesn't understand images that don't track transparency, and will always add a transparency channel to images.
 When a given pixel is completely transparent on all layers, Krita will instead show a checkerboard pattern, like the rose image to the left.